 DNP, MS, CRNP, RN, PMH-BC

-Dr. Passley-Clarke obtained her A.A. degree from the Community College of Baltimore City; her B.S.N. from Coppin State College; her M.S. from the University of Maryland-Baltimore and her D.N.P. from York College of Pennsylvania.
-She is currently matriculating at the Indiana University of Pennsylvania to obtain a Ph.D. in Nursing Education.
-She is a board-certified advanced nurse practitioner in the specialty of psychiatry by the American Nurses Credentialing Center.
-She is an active member of the American Nurses Association, the American Psychiatric Nurses Association, the Maryland Nurses Association, the Pennsylvania Nurses Association, the Nurse Practitioner Association of Maryland, the Pennsylvania Association of Nurse Practitioners, the Black Mental Health Alliance, and the Eastern Nursing Research Society.
+Dr. Passley-Clarke obtained her A.A. degree from the Community College of Baltimore City; her B.S.N. from Coppin State College; her M.S. from the University of Maryland-Baltimore, D.N.P. from York College of Pennsylvania, and her Ph.D. from the Indiana University of Pennsylvania.
+She is board-certified as an adult psychiatric nurse practitioner by the American Nurses Credentialing Center.
+Most recently, the Hospital Association of Pennsylvania chose Dr. Passley-Clarke as a Nurse Ambassador, which entails educating state and congressional lawmakers on pressing nursing and hospital community issues.